CEREBR4L/php/CMS/README.md

 # CMS

-A CMS project that is designed to tech PHP through building, gon have that fun.
+A CMS project that is designed to teach PHP through building a CMS system, gon have that fun (well, try.. it is PHP).